101 Dalmatians (1996 film): Production

 The animatronic creatures used in the film are provided by Jim Henson's Creature Shop.
 Producer Edward S. Feldman guaranteed the adoption of every puppy used in the film.
 Over 300 Dalmatian puppies were used over the course of filming, because "we could only use them when they were 5 or 6 weeks old and at their cutest."
 Filming took place at Shepperton Studios in London.

-John Hughes, who wrote the film's screenplay, approached Glenn Close for the role of Cruella de Vil, but she initially turned it down.
+Writer John Hughes approached Glenn Close for the role of Cruella de Vil, but she initially turned it down.
 The film's costume designer Anthony Powell, who was working with Close on the Broadway show Sunset Boulevard, then convinced her to take it.

 Minster Court was used as the exterior of Cruella de Vil's fashion house.
 Sarum Chase was used as the exterior of her home.
 Cruella's car is a modified 1976 Panther De Ville.

 Release

 Box office

 101 Dalmatians was released in the United States on November 27, 1996.
 The UK premiere of the film was held on December 4, 1996, at the Royal Albert Hall, London, and the exterior of the Hall was lit with dalmatian spots.

 It grossed $136.2 million in North America and $320.7 million worldwide.